xanamo13/Nerden/README.md

   - The fonts are nice, and I think the color scheme is nice despite the boldness.
   - I really like how the logos in the footer turned out.
   - I like the shop items even though they're not clickable.
 I think the layout is nice.
   - Even though certain parts of the site are definitely unfinished, I like the overall cleanliness of the site.
 (Minus the home banner)

+~ Ximena Anahi Morales, xamorales19@gmail.com